-The workflow described in this tutorial can be found at the following location: \$AMIRA\ROOT/share/isp/Chocolate\Bar\Segmentation\tutorial.hxisp
+The workflow described in this tutorial can be found at the following location: \$AMIRA_ROOT/share/isp/Chocolate_Bar_Segmentation_tutorial.hxisp

-To load it, simply click the Browse button of the ISP module and select the recipe.
+To load it, click Browse button of the Image Stack Processing module and select the recipe.

-You can now click on Edit workflow to see the details of the recipe.
+You can now click Edit workflow to see the details of the recipe.